How To Make Great Landing Pages

 What you are doing is creating a user experience, because a great experience means that they are more likely to respond positively to your next interaction with them.
 Don’t forget that just because you have their details doesn’t mean that you have made the sale.

-Show the next steps It is probably safe to assume that once you have their details there is still a lot that needs to be done to complete the sale.
+It is probably safe to assume that once you have their details there is still a lot that needs to be done to complete a sale.
 Make sure you lay out what the next steps you need the user to take are, in a nice simple manner.

 Responsive is important